-On October 28, 2016, the U.S. Department of Education (the Department) published its new regulations with an effective date of July 1, 2017.
-The new regulations allow a borrower to assert a defense to repayment on the basis of a substantial misrepresentation, any other misrepresentation in cases where certain other factors are present, a breach of contract or a favorable nondefault contested judgment against a school for its act or omission relating to the making of the borrower's loan or the provision of educational services for which the loan was provided.
+The U.S. Department of Education (the Department) published its new regulations with an effective date of July 1, 2023.
+The BDTR regulations allow a borrower to assert a defense to repayment on the basis of a substantial misrepresentation, any other misrepresentation in cases where certain other factors are present, a breach of contract or a favorable nondefault contested judgment against a school for its act or omission relating to the making of the borrower's loan or the provision of educational services for which the loan was provided.
 In addition, the financial responsibility standards contained in the new regulations establish the conditions or events that trigger the requirement for an institution to provide the Department with financial protection in the form of a letter of credit or other security against potential institutional liabilities.
 Triggering conditions or events include, among others, certain state, federal or accrediting agency actions or investigations.
 The new regulations also prohibit schools from requiring that students agree to settle future disputes through arbitration.
-Management believes no misrepresentations have occurred nor has any agency actions or investigations occurred as of the date of these financial statements.
+Management believes no misrepresentations have occurred nor has any agency actions or investigations occurred as of the date of this financial statement.